berlin-with0ut-return/patina/docs/src/integrate/patina_dxe_core_requirements.md

 Patina does not implement this behavior.
 Images and platforms dependent on this behavior will need to be modified to explicitly call `ConnectController()` on any handles that they create or modify.

-#### 3.4 EFI_MEMORY_UC Memory Must Be Non-Executable

-Patina will automatically apply EFI_MEMORY_XP to all SetMemorySpaceAttributes(), CpuArchProtocol->SetMemoryAttributes(), and MemoryAttributesProtocol->SetMemoryAttributes() calls that pass in EFI_MEMORY_UC.
-In the DXE time frame, no uncached memory (typically representing device memory) should be marked as executable.
-For AArch64, the ARM ARM v8 B2.7.2 states that having executable device memory (what EFI_MEMORY_UC maps to) is a programming error and has been observed to cause crashes due to speculative execution trying instruction fetches from memory that is not ready to be touched or should never be touched.
-For x86 platforms, we still should protect these ranges to prevent devices having access to executable memory.

 ### 4. Known Limitations

 This section details requirements Patina currently has due to limitations in implementation, but that support will be